maxim-dzh/word-of-wisdom/README.md

 ## Getting started

 - At first you have to install dependencies, at least Golang, to run the app locally or Docker.
-- Environment variables are set up in the docker-compose.yml or in the internal/config package if you run the app locally.
+- Environment variables are set up in the docker-compose.yml or can be specified when you start the app locally.
 - To run the app use one of the Makefile commands described below

 ## Dependencies: